Synthetic-BioSystems-Lab/rabr-biofilm-analysis/README.md

 # POPULATION ANALYSIS OF CYANOBACTERIA IN ROTATING ALGAL BIOFILM REACTORS

 ## List of files within Registry:
+### RawData
+Contains the raw datasets used in this project (CSV format).

+### Plots
+Contains the scripts used to generate figures, along with the exported figure files.

 ### 16SDADA2 Files
 #### DADA2
 A_DADA2.R R – Classifies the lab scale, CVWRF, greenhouse RABRs, and the trickling filter 16S sequences using DADA2.\